-Pork Chops with Plum Sauce
+Pork Chops with Plums and Whipped Potatoes

 In a large pot, bring potatoes to a boil in salted water over medium-high.
 Reduce to a simmer and cook until potatoes are tender when pierced with a knife, 8 to 10 minutes; drain.
 Reserve 1 cup potatoes for Harvest Vegetable Pancake recipe; return remaining potatoes to pot.
 With a potato masher, mash potatoes until fluffy and free of large lumps, then whisk in 2 tablespoons olive oil and milk.
 Season to taste with salt and pepper, cover pot, and keep warm over low.

 Meanwhile, season pork chops with salt and pepper.
 In a large skillet, heat 1 teaspoon oil over medium-high.
 Working in batches if necessary, cook pork until golden brown on both sides and cooked through, about 6 minutes, flipping once.
 Transfer to a serving platter and tent with foil.
 Return pan to heat, add onion, and cook until translucent, about 3 minutes.
 Add plums and cook, stirring occasionally, until onion is tender and plums begin to soften, about 3 minutes.
 Season with salt and pepper.

 In a medium bowl, toss salad greens with 4 teaspoons oil and vinegar.
 Season with salt and pepper.
 Serve pork chops with plum mixture, potatoes sprinkled with scallion greens, and salad.